 - Namecheap – If you’re going to have a website you will need to register a domain name.
 Namecheap is who I recommend for doing so.

 - Paypal: The easiest payment processor to get started with.

-- E-Junkie: This is what I use for selling my eBook on my Biology Blog.
+- Gumroad: This is what I use for selling my eBook on my Biology Blog.
 It integrates with paypal and handles the delivery of your product so that you don’t have to worry about it.
-They also have a built in affiliate system

 - OptimizePress: This wordpress theme is a must have for membership sites, sales pages and squeeze pages.
 It makes me look like I know what I’m doing

 - Amember: This is probably one of the oldest membership site plugins in existence and as a result – it’s the most stable one I’ve been able to find.

 - Evernote: The program I use for EVERYTHING I write.
 It allows me to access my documents from any computer, smartphone or portable device I can think of.

 - Lastpass: I use this for managing all my passwords (and sharing it with my outsourcers)

 - Odesk: This is where I’ve found every outsourcer I currently use.

 - Basecamp: The project management system I use for managing all of my outsourcers

 - Google Analytics: If you have ANY kind of blog/website, use this to track your traf?c stats.
 Free and powerful.

 - Audacity: Free recording software for recording your podcasts